Turkel Commission: Criticism

 Israel's High Court of Justice provided strong support for the criticism against the absence of women on the commission, when it found for the petitioners, Israeli feminist NGOs led by Itach-Maaki: Women Lawyers for Social Justice.
 The petitioners challenged the absence of women on the commission, particularly after its expansion from three to five members, when it was no longer composed only of international law experts, but included a diplomat and a civil law expert.
 The Court ruled that by failing to nominate women, Israel's Government violated its duty under the Equal Rights for Women's Law.
 The Law was amended in 2005, following United Nations Security Council Resolution 1325.
 According to this Amendment, the Government has a duty to consider the "due representation" of women from all segments of the population in any policy-making committee, including on peace and security teams.
 Dismissing the Government's claims that it was too late to add new members to the commission because its work is too far advanced, and that there were no qualified women to be found, the High Court issued a decree ordering the Government to add at least one woman to the commission's panel.
 The Court added that if the Government approaches five qualified women and all of them refuse the invitation to serve on the commission, then this time around the Government would be considered as having fulfilled its legal obligation to consider women's representation.
 Two weeks after the Court's ruling, the Government announced that five women refused to serve on the commission, and that it therefore considered itself in compliance with the law.
 Justice Minister Yaakov Ne'eman, after reportedly lying to Government Cabinet on his actions toward nominating women, publicly expressed his view that the Court's ruling was a severe mistake.

 The ruling, however, have made an ongoing impact on the governmental culture with regards to women.
 When, in August 2010, Prime Minister Netanyahu announced the launch of direct peace negotiations, he announced that he would abide by his legal duty and nominate women to the negotiation team.
 Shortly afterwards, when Defense Minister Ehud Barak established an investigative committee to inquire about the "Yoav Galant Document" affair, he too nominated a woman to that committee.

+Others have criticized the composition of the committee, specifically that the advanced age of the three initial Israeli members (average age, 85) and that all members were male.